-African-American Performance and Theatre History is an anthology of critical writings that explores the intersections of race, theater, and performance in America.
-Assembled by two respected scholars in black theater and composed of essays from acknowledged authorities in the field (Joseph Roach and Henry Louis Gates, Jr. among other), this volume is organized into four sections representative of the ways black theater, drama, and performance past and present interact and enact continuous social, cultural, and political dialogues.
-The premise behind the book is that analyzing African-American theater and performance traditions offers insight into how race has operated and continues to operate in American society.
-The only one-volume collection of its kind, this volume is likely to become the central reference for those studying black theater.
+is an anthology of critical writings that explores the intersections of race, theater, and performance in America.
+Assembled by two esteemed scholars in black theater, Harry J. Elam, Jr. and David Krasner, and composed of essays from acknowledged authorities in the field, this anthology is organized into four sections representative of the ways black theater, drama, and performance interact and enact continual social, cultural, and political dialogues.

 Ranging from a discussion of dramatic performances of Uncle Tom's Cabin